PatrickAttankurugu/deepfake_detection/README.md

 # DeepFake Detection

-A streamlined tool for detecting deepfake videos using deep learning.
+A Django package for detecting deepfake videos using deep learning.

-## Setup
+## Installation
 1. Create a virtual environment and activate it
 2. Install requirements: `pip install -r requirements.txt`
 3. Download model weights and place them in the `weights/` directory